Royal Mews: Carriage horses

+The complement of horses in the Royal Mews today includes around a dozen Windsor Greys and eighteen Cleveland Bays.
+The horses are regularly exercised in the art of pulling carriages (which is one of the reasons for the continuing use of horse-drawn transport for the daily messenger rounds between Buckingham Palace and St James's Palace); they are used for competitive and recreational driving as well as for ceremonial duties.
+The manure that is produced by the horses is used by the adjacent Buckingham Palace Garden.

-Royal and State Carriages
+Royal and state carriages

 A few of the carriages stored at the Mews are pictured here in action; several more are illustrated on their own pages (see listing below).

 Vehicles in the care of the Royal Mews are listed below.
-A good number are on public display though not all are kept in London.
-Most are in regular use, and some (for example, the Broughams) are driven on a daily basis.
-Others (above all the Gold Coach) are only used on great and rare State occasions.
-The list includes vehicles for personal, recreational and sporting use, as well as those designed and kept for State occasions:
+A good number are on public display, though not all are kept in London.
+Most are in regular use, and some (for example, the broughams) are driven on a daily basis.
+Others (above all the Gold Coach) are only used on great and rare state occasions.
+The list includes vehicles for personal, recreational and sporting use, as well as those designed and kept for state occasions: